I know, your pulse doesn’t start racing with excitement.

 That means, amongst other things, thinking about which data type will be most useful to answer the questions at hand.
 Focused forms are most likely to yield actionable results.

-Building an effective form is a creative process, but forms are no place to get fancy.
+Designing an effective form is a creative process, but forms are no place to get fancy.
 Keep it as simple, short and focused as possible.
 Good luck.